mirko-bianco/FidoLib/FidoCore.md

   // Maps the initial value with System.SysUtil.StrToInt function and returns 100 Value := Context<string>.New('100').Map<Integer>(StrToInt);
   // Maps asyncronously the initial value with System.SysUtil.StrToInt function and returns 100.
   // If StrToInt takes more than one second, it raises an exception.
-Hey... never said my examples would make sese...
+Hey... never said my examples would make sense...
-  Value := Context<string>.New('100').MapAsync<Integer>(StrToInt, 1000);
+  Value := Context<string>.New('100').MapAsync<Integer>(StrToInt, TIMEOUT, PAUSED);

   MonadFunc := function(const Value: string): Context<Integer>
     begin